-Universal Credit is being introduced between now and 2017.
+Universal Credit is being introduced in Powys as a whole County from 10th October 2018.
+This means we will no longer be able to accept new Housing Benefit claims from 10th October 2018 for working age people.
+There are some exceptions i.e if you live in Supported Accommodation or Temporary Accommodation.
 Disability Living Allowance is being replaced by Personal Independence Payment, and Council Tax Benefit has been replaced by local Council Tax Reduction Schemes.
 There are also changes to Housing Benefit and the Social Fund and an overall cap has been introduced to the amount you can get in benefits.

 Universal Credit will be a single, monthly payment into a bank account you choose.